Tech-Claw/_solidity-browser-compiler/readme.md

-This is how to use:
+This is example how to use:

 ```javascript
 import React from 'react'